EOGrady21/vprr/README.md

 The first element of processing VPR data is to classify the images output.
-This can be done in VP, using machine learning techniques and then checked or manually edited in VPRR.
-VPRR uses a GUI function `vpr_manual_classification` to allow a user to review and change image classifications.
+This can be done in VP, using machine learning techniques and then checked or manually edited in vprr. vprr uses a GUI function `vpr_manual_classification` to allow a user to review and change image classifications.

 ![](vignettes/clf_check_3.png)

 Figure 2.
-A screenshot from VPRR manual reclassification.
+A screenshot from vprr manual reclassification.
 VPR images are displayed in the RStudio Viewer, prompts are displayed in the RStudio console.
 Users are asked in VP classifications are correct, if not, they are asked to select the proper classification from a pre set list of